Biodiversity Net Gain For Local Planning Authorities

 Civity Symbol

-Biodiversity Net Gain For Landowners FAQs
+Biodiversity Net Gain For Local Planning Authorities FAQs

 Civity’s expertise and services offer vital support to local authorities in achieving Mandatory Biodiversity Net Gain.
 Our role revolves around guiding and advising developers and landowners to understand the principles, protocols and benefits of delivering Biodiversity Net Gain.
 Apart from being approved to offer Biodiversity Units when required, we can also help developers assemble all the required documentation and information so their application for planning permission for their development site is complete.
 This ensures Local Planning Authority’s time is not wasted.
 We have in-depth experience working hand-in-hand with local planning authorities and developers from our extensive backgrounds as ecological consultants.